Image: Neema Bickersteth, Jane Miller, and Thom Allison (Prerana Das)

 Thom Allison, Neema Bickersteth, Jane Miller & Taurian Teelucksingh

-This intimate new work unveils the connection between music and emotion through personal stories, songs and staging as we examine the intricate dynamics of the human voice.
+This intimate piece unveils the connection between music and emotion through personal stories, songs and staging as we examine the intricate dynamics of the human voice.
 The Wolf in the Voice explores the human experience through the ‘vocal break’ – that fragile, vulnerable, and dangerous spot in a singer’s range that is normally deeply hidden yet also reveals how all people must negotiate fear and doubt as they seek to express themselves.

-Nightswimming is thrilled to partner with Toronto’s Tarragon Theatre to bring The Wolf in the Voice to the stage in 2025.
+Nightswimming was thrilled to partner with Toronto’s Tarragon Theatre to bring The Wolf in the Voice to the stage in 2025.
 A huge thank you to everyone at the Tarragon for your fabulous contributions to this project!

 Production History